One of the mysteries of the English language finally explained.

-A sign affixed to the front and rear of a vehicle displaying its registration number.
+A sign affixed to a vehicle displaying its registration details; a license plate.

 - ‘The driver of the wrecker summoned to remove the damaged cars was also charged for not displaying his number plate.’

 - ‘The fake number plate has a GB sign on it while the car has a different road tax to Mrs Onifade's own Renault Clio.’

 - ‘As pointed out by a friend of mine, they do not have a number plate at the front, so it would appear that the cameras are there merely to catch the unsuspecting car driver.’